 Who can parents/carers contact for further information?

-If parents of children with Special Education Needs (SEN) have a complaint about the support the school provided they should contact Mrs L Bithrey (DHT and Inclusion and Special Needs) via the school office.
+If parents of children with Special Education Needs and Disability (SEND) have a complaint about the support the school provided they should contact Mrs L Bithrey (DHT, Inclusion and Special Needs and Disability Lead) via the school office.